Summary

 Collaborative Ads (also known as Partnership Ads) let brands promote products sold through a retailer or partner, combining organic reach with performance scale.
 This format is especially valuable in CPG and retail, where brand equity lives upstream but purchase behavior happens downstream.

 What makes Instagram valuable for retail media isn’t just the shoppability—it’s the visibility.
 Meta is investing heavily in measurement tools, attribution models, and clean room integrations that allow marketers to track performance with more precision.
+According to the Nielsen 2025 Annual Marketing Report, only 32% of marketers measure traditional and digital media spend holistically—making closed-loop, cross-channel measurement a competitive advantage when social commerce is part of the mix.

 The more Meta owns—from storefront to checkout—the more signal Instagram can return to advertisers.
 That means less reliance on modeled data and more clarity on what’s actually driving conversions.

 And because Skai connects Instagram performance to broader commerce metrics, marketers can finally compare how social commerce stacks up against RMNs and other retail channels in a unified view.
+Skai’s omnichannel marketing platform helps unify planning, activation, and measurement so Instagram commerce performance can be evaluated alongside other commerce media investments.

-Skai helps brands bring it all together
+How does Skai help brands bring it all together?

 With Skai, marketers can run Reels, Stories, Feed, and Shop ads in one place.
 You can optimize based on actual performance—whether that’s conversion lift, ROAS, or attributed sales.
 You can A/B test what’s working, automate bidding and budgeting, and connect your social efforts back to the rest of your retail media investments.
+Skai’s paid social platform supports social campaign management across major networks and helps teams operationalize Instagram commerce optimization at scale.

 If you’re serious about retail performance, Instagram isn’t optional.
 It’s already converting.
 You just have to activate it.